Drive-Labs/SmartHotel-itea3-PARFAIT/README.md

-# Smarthotel-PARFAIT
+# SmartHotel-PARFAIT
-In this project, we propose a pototype of an implementation of a smart hotel use case as part of the European project PARFAT.
+In this project, we propose a pototype of an implementation of a smart hotel use case as part of the European project PARFAIT.
 The project has been developed by the Drive Laboratory and University of Burgundy as a partner of the project PARFAIT.

 [![License MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)